-Option Art Examination Board: Option AIL Syllabus Number:

-Why choose GCSE Art?

-If you choose to study GCSE Art you will explore a range of practical activities and respond in a personal way to different themes and ideas.

-- You will experiment with a range of media and materials including drawing, painting in acrylics and watercolours, inks, printmaking, collage etc enabling you to develop confidence with your skills. - You will continue to develop your critical thinking in response to a range of art and artists. - You will discover the work of artists who inspire you to create personal & original pieces of Art.

-- Students will practice using a variety of materials to develop their ideas. - They will learn how to analyse and understand the work of others, using them to inspire their own ideas. - They will learn how to review the progress they are making and refine their outcomes. - Homework is an essential part of the course, a minimum of one hour week is expected to ensure that they continue their own investigations and research at home. - We encourage students to visit exhibitions in galleries and where possible we organise trips to visit relevant exhibitions.

-The course is divided into two components,

-- Component One (60%) Coursework portfolio - Component Two (40%) Externally set assignment: a project set by the exam board with the final piece of artwork created in 10 hours (2 days) of exam time

-Degree courses with Art include:
+Ontion A4 Examination Board: AQA Option Art Syllabus Number:601/8088/2 Option Art Syllabus Number:601/8088/2 Why choose GCSE Art?
+If you choose to study GCSE Art you will explore a range of practical activities and respond in a personal way to different themes and ideas. • You will experiment with a range of media and materials including drawing, painting in acrylics and watercolours, inks, printmaking, collage etc enabling you to develop confidence with your skills. • You will continue to develop your critical thinking in response to a range of art and artists. • You will discover the work of artists who inspire you to create personal & original pieces of Art.
+What will you learn in Years 10 and 11: Students will practice using a variety of materials to develop their ideas.
+They will learn how to analyse and understand the work of others, using them to inspire their own ideas.
+They will learn how to review the progress they are making and refine their outcomes.
+Homework is an essential part of the course, a minimum of one hour week is expected to ensure that they continue their own investigations and research at home.
+We encourage students to visit exhibitions in galleries and where possible we organise trips to visit relevant exhibitions.
+The course is div Compone Compone How will I be assessed in this subject?
+The course is divided into two components, Component One (60%) Coursework portfolio Component Two (40%) Externally set assignment: a project set by the exam board with the final piece of artwork created in 10 hours (2 days) of exam time Digital artAnimator , Glass, Jewellery Design Ire N esigner Careers with Art include: Animator Ceramics Designer Exhibition Designer Graphic Designer or Illustrator Set design or Make-Up Artist Interior Designer Set designer for theatre Art teacher

-- Digital art

-- Animator

-- Ceramics, Glass, Jewellery

-- Fine Art

-- Graphic Design

-- Architecture

-- Illustration

-- Interior Designer

-- Fashion Design

-Careers with Art include:

-- Animator

-- Ceramics Designer

-- Exhibition Designer

-- Graphic Designer or Illustrator

-- Set design or Make-Up Artist

-- Interior Designer

-- Set designer for theatre

-- Art teacher

-Computer Science

-Examination Board: OCR Syllabus Number: J277
+Ontion Computer Science Examination Board: OCR Option Computer Science Syllabus Number: J277